Unramifiedness of weight one Hilbert Hecke algebras: Pseudo-representations for weight Hecke algebras

 The pseudo-representation $P=(T,D)$ is said to be {\em unramified at~$\fp$} if $D(h-1) = T(g(h-1))=0$ for all $g \in \rG_F$ and all $h \in \rI_\fp$. \end{defi}

-\begin{rem} Any continuous representation $\rho:\rG_F \to \GL_2(R)$ yields a degree~$2$ pseudo-represen\-tation $P_\rho = (\tr \circ \rho, \det \circ \rho)$, but the converse is false, in general.
-However the converse is true when the semi-simple representation $\bar\rho:\rG_F \to \GL_2(\FF)$ corresponding to the residual pseudo-representation is absolutely irreducible (see \cite{nyssen}).
-Further, if $\rho$ is unramified at~$\fp$, then so is $P_\rho$, but the converse is false as well, in general.
-It is true in the residually absolutely irreducible case. \end{rem}
+Any continuous representation $\rho:\rG_F \to \GL_2(R)$ yields a degree~$2$ pseudo-represen\-tation $P_\rho = (\tr \circ \rho, \det \circ \rho)$.
+The converse is true when the semi-simple representation $\bar\rho:\rG_F \to \GL_2(\FF)$ corresponding to the residual pseudo-representation is absolutely irreducible (see \cite[Thm.
+2.22]{C}).
+Further, if $\rho$ is unramified outside a finite set of places $S$, then so is $P_\rho$.
+Again, the converse is true in the residually absolutely irreducible case.
+This can be seen by applying {\it loc.~cit.} to the Galois group of the maximal extension of $F$ unramified outside $S$ over $F$.

-Following Calegari--Specter~\cite{CaSp} we introduce a notion of ordinarity.
+We introduce a notion of ordinarity inspired from Calegari--Specter~\cite{CaSp}.

 \begin{defi} Let $\widetilde{P}=(P,\alpha_\fp)$ with $P=(T,D)$ a degree~$2$ pseudo-repre\-sen\-tation of $\rG_F$ over $R$ and $\alpha_\fp\in R$ a root of $X^2 - T(\Frob_\fp )X+D(\Frob_\fp ) \in R[X]$.